What's the Deal with These Pink Postcards?

 At 3Rivers, we’re committed to protecting our member’s personal information.
 Likewise, we do not sell or otherwise distribute it to non-affiliate third parties.

 However, some information about mortgages, regardless of what lender the consumer works with, is public record.
 That’s how someone like this will obtain your contact information.
-Do note – and should immediately alert you to the likelihood of something being the scam –that the account number does not match yours.
+Do note – and this should immediately alert you to the likelihood of something being the scam –that the account number does not match yours.

 What If I Call the Number on the Postcard?